 Now the important question, what can be done at home to help?

 Top of the list is the most simple and obvious solution.
 Spend time outside every day, regardless of the time of year and the weather.
-Natural daylight has many benefits, not least that it’s needed to produce Vitamin D, with low levels playing a key part in the Winter Blues.
-We’ve written about the importance of Vitamin D before and it can be found here
+And you may want to read that last sentence over several times to let it sink in...

-SAD lights can make a huge difference.
+For this reason, SAD lights can make a huge difference.
 Not only by producing “softer” natural light, but also SAD alarm clocks which simulate a natural dawn, rather than waking us up with a “bump” as the alarm goes off.
 A much gentler start to the day!

 Clean up your diet.
-It’s easy to go for all the high carb and sugary “comfort foods” but these just increase lethargy and the Winter Blues.
+It’s easy to go for all the high carb and sugary “comfort foods”, but these just increase lethargy and the Winter Blues.
 A wholefood diet, high in vegetables and fruit, provides the fuel our bodies really need during the Winter.
 Similarly, taking a good quality probiotic will help to support the digestion, ensuring the maximum nutrition from our food.

 As always, the choice is yours.